-The registration\policy resource has the following properties.
+The registration_policy resource has the following properties.

-Property Description Actions bandwidth The bandwidth that will be applied to instances that are self- registered using this policy.
-Create/Update feature_pack The feature pack that will be applied to instances that are self- registered using this policy.
-Create/Update instance_version_range_high The highest version number that is accepted for instances that are self-registered using this policy.
-Create/Update instance_version_range_low The lowest version number that is accepted for instances that are self-registered using this policy.
-Create/Update management_ip_subnet The management subnet to which instances must belong for them to be accepted for self-registeration using this policy.
-Create/Update policy_id The ID of the registration policy.
-Read Only access_profile (Optional) The Access Profile that will be applied to instances that are self-registered using this policy.
+Property Description Actions bandwidth The bandwidth that will be applied to instances that are self-registered using this policy. feature_pack The feature pack that will be applied to instances that are self-registered using this policy.
+Create/Update

+Property Description Actions instance_version_range high The highest version number that is accepted for instances that are self-registered using this policy.
+Create/Update instance_version_range low The lowest version number that is accepted for instances that are self-registered using this policy.
+Create/Update management_ip_subnet The management subnet to which instances must belong for them to be accepted for self-registeration using this policy. policy_id The ID of the registration policy. access_profile (Optional) The Access Profile that will be applied to instances that are self-registered using this policy.
 All cluster members are affected by his change.
-Create/Update See "access_profile Resource" on page 102. analytics_profile (Optional) The Analytics Profile that will be applied to instances that are self-registered using this policy.
+Create/Update analytics_profile See "access_profile Resource" on page 122.
+(Optional) The Analytics Profile that will be applied to instances that are self-registered using this policy.
 All cluster members are affected by his change.
-Create/Update See "profile Resource" on page 162. tag (Optional) If unset, this is set to the policy ID.
-Create/Update The name of the registration policy.
+See "profile Resource" on page 197. tag (Optional) If unset, this is set to the policy ID.
+The name of the registration policy.
 This must be unique amongst IDs and tags of registration_policy resources, except when empty or set to its own ID.
+Create/Update resource_pack_license_key Resource

-The response body to a GET contains a JSON structure representing the properties of the registration\policy resource.
+The response body to a GET contains a JSON structure representing the properties of the registration_policy resource.
 For example:

 '''

-{

 "bandwidth": 1000,

 "feature_pack": "STM-400-FP",

 "instance_version_range_high": "11.0",

 "instance_version_range_low": "11.0",

 "management_ip_subnet": "10.8.0.0/16",

 "policy_id": "Policy-T1HN-9460-E05T-25Z8",

 "access_profile": "",

 "analytic_profile": "",

 "tag": "AWS-Accept"

-}

 '''